 AARC Summer Forum 2020 will be July 13-15 in Snowbird, UT.

-AARC Congress 2019 is the premier meeting of the year in the respiratory therapy profession.
+AARC Congress 2020 is the premier meeting of the year in the respiratory therapy profession.
 It’s designed by RTs, for RTs.
-Whether you are a manager or educator or bedside therapist you’ll find educational sessions targeting your specific area of practice.
+Whether you are a manager or educator or bedside therapist you’ll find top-notch sessions targeting your specific area of practice.
 Save your spot today!